When you graduate and step into the “real world,” one of the many challenges you'll have to face is budgeting your money.

 So, having an app that can flash spending patterns, cash flows, account standing, and red flags is like being on cloud nine.

-Quickly identifying patterns in your spending and seeing where you might overspend will help you change your spending habit or your budget–or let’s stick with adjusting spending habits.
+Quickly identifying patterns in your spending and seeing where you might overspend will help you change your spending habit or your budget or adjust spending habits.

 Budget Goal Setting

-Mint lets users control their budget by setting goals and creating budget plans with their budget categories.
+Mint lets you control your budget by setting goals and creating budget plans with your budget categories.

 Goals and categories are customizable, making the app flexible for different users.